MBNMS Regulations and Boundaries

 NOAA designated the Monterey Bay National Marine Sanctuary (MBNMS) in September 1992 and issued detailed regulations that defined sanctuary boundaries, management programs, prohibited activities, permit procedures, etc.

 This section provides information about the authority and jurisdiction of the Monterey Bay National Marine Sanctuary.
-The sanctuary manages a 4,601 square nautical mile ocean area from the mean high tide line to as far as 50 miles offshore between Cambria and the Marin Headlands.
+The sanctuary manages a 6,094 square statute miles (4,601 nmi2) ocean area from the mean high tide line to as far as 50 miles offshore between Cambria and the Marin Headlands.

 The MBNMS regulations that receive the most interest from the public are those prohibiting activities, such as ocean dumping and wildlife harassment.
 Summarized and detailed, interactive descriptions of the prohibitions and other MBNMS regulations are available below.
 There are additional links for information about the National Marine Sanctuaries Act, MBNMS jurisdictional boundaries, and special regulatory zones.